CartoDB/torque-tiles/2.0/spec.md

-# TorqueTiles 1.0
+# TorqueTiles 2.0

 ## Abstract

-TorqueTiles are JSON representations of multidimensional data with geospatial coordinates.
-TorqueTiles are broken into two document types, the Metadata and the Tiles.
+TorqueTiles are a JSON representation of multidimensional data with geospatial coordinates.
+TorqueTiles are broken into two document types: the Metadata and the Tiles.
 The Metadata document describes the shared information across the TileCube dataset.
-For each tile requested there is a Tile document returned that describes the data on that tile.
+For each tile requested there is a Tile document returned that describes the data in that tile.

 TorqueTiles are referenced on the [Tile Map Service Specification] (http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification)